ZTX-Foundation/tuxedo/doc/contracts/sale/IERC1155Sale.md

 # IERC1155Sale.sol

 ## Introduction
-An interface for defining how the `ERC1155Sale` functions.
+An interface for defining how `ERC1155Sale` functions.
 Please see [ERC1155Sale.sol](./ERC1155Sale.md) for more details.

 ## Events
 ### `TokensPurchased`